 IASIO manage 3 criminal justice programmes that offer a comprehensive Guidance, Resettlement and Placement Service to people with convictions and that includes professional psychometric assessments to ensure meaningful & appropriate guidance and placement for those referred.
 The ethos of IASIO is founded on the premise that people do desist from criminal activity, that equal opportunity applies to all, and in the knowledge that access to education, training and employment opportunities are central to reducing recidivism.

 Creating and maintaining the vital link between employers and people with past convictions is critical for a positive and thriving society.
 Having a stable working environment that provides motivation, personal satisfaction and financial rewards has a major and pivotal role to play in allowing people to move forward and participate in this goal.
 IASIO’s Linkage and GATE Services assigns a Training and Employment Officer to work with each candidate referred by the Probation Service (Linkage) and the Irish Prison Service (GATE), who will carry out an assessment and then work closely with the candidate to explore future direction and prepare for appropriate training and/or employment placements.

 For the employer, working with IASIO means:

 - Recruitment needs are met at no cost to the employer

-- Full support for both the employer and the employee from the network of highly-qualified and experienced Training and Employment Officers around the country and within the prisons.
+- Full support for both the employer and the employee if any questions or difficulties arise from the network of highly qualified and experienced Training and Employment Officers around the country and within the prisons.

-- A reference from the Training & Employment Officer of his/her experience of working with the individual prior to any job offer, on request.
+- A reference from the TEO of his/her experience of working with the individual prior to any job application, on request.

 - PR and media opportunities if desired, and networking opportunities with other companies hiring Linkage or GATE candidates.